 Eligibility Requirements

-Applicants must be at least 18 years old.
-They need to reside or work in Maryland, providing proof of employment if not a resident.
-A clean criminal record is necessary, ensuring the integrity of the applicant.
-Fluency in English is required, enabling effective communication.
+Applicants must be at least 18 years old, reside or work in Maryland, or provide proof of employment if not a resident.
+A clean criminal record is necessary to ensure the applicant’s integrity.
+Fluency in English is required to enable effective communication.

 Application Process

-Candidates submit an application to the Secretary of State.
+Candidates apply to the Secretary of State.
 They pay a non-refundable fee of $9 via the Secretary of State’s website.
 Completing a state-approved notary course strengthens the applicant’s understanding of notarial duties.
 Passing the associated exam confirms their readiness.
 Successful candidates receive their commission, effective for four years, after which they must renew through a simplified application.

 Duties and Responsibilities of a Maryland Notary

 Maryland notaries fulfill several essential duties that ensure the authenticity and reliability of legal transactions.
 They verify the identity of individuals involved using official documents like driver’s licenses or passports.
-Notaries confirm the signer is acting willingly and understands the contents of the document.
+Notaries confirm the signer is acting willingly and understands the document’s contents.

 Notaries administer oaths and affirmations, which serve as formal declarations of truth.
-When doing so, they ensure the oath is taken in the presence of the signer.
+They ensure the oath is taken in the presence of the signer.
 This critical function supports the integrity of legal proceedings.

 Maryland notaries witness and authenticate signatures on various legal documents, including property deeds, affidavits, and power of attorney forms.
 They ensure these documents are signed in their presence to prevent fraud.